dreaminghk/mugenwallpaper-demo1/README.md

 # mugenwallpaper-demo1
 This is a demo web wallpaper created for [MuGen Wallpaper](https://www.mugenwallpaper.com).

-You can use the github page link of the wallpaper directly in the app.
+You can use the github page link (https://dreaminghk.github.io/mugenwallpaper-demo1/demo.html) of the wallpaper directly in the app.

+Click [here](https://dreaminghk.github.io/mugenwallpaper-demo1/demo.html) to see the demo

 Attribution:
 The following library is used in the demo: